Transition 2022

 Vice Principal: Mr P Davies

-Designated Safeguarding Leader: Mr A Cook
+Designated Safeguarding Leader: Mr S Reynolds (Deep Support/ Deep Experience)

 Head of Inclusion (SENCo): Ms V Coope